rsmith54/FactoryTools/README.md

 git clone https://github.com/rsmith54/RJigsawTools.git
 ```

 you'll still need a few dependencies.
 You'll need to get `Ext_RestFrames` and `CommonTools`.
-We are using a newer version of SUSYTools than is currently in the release (todo update when not true anymore).
+We are using a newer version of SUSYTools than is currently in the release, while depending on a package not in the release we are using yet (todo update when not true anymore).
 First setup RootCore :

 ```